 SLO CAL Open

-Catch world-class surfing on California’s Central Coast at the World Surf League SLO CAL Open events, coming to Pismo Beach January 19–25, 2026 (Morro Bay's event happened on December 4–7, 2025).
-Feel the excitement as top surfers from around the world compete in the Men’s and Women’s Regional Qualifying Series 2000 and 4000, along with the Regional Juniors divisions, at two of SLO CAL’s most iconic surf destinations.
+Visitors watched world-class surfing on California’s Central Coast at the World Surf League SLO CAL Open events, held in Morro Bay from December 4–7, 2025 and in Pismo Beach from January 19–25, 2026.
+The excitement unfolded as top surfers from around the world competed in the Men’s and Women’s Regional Qualifying Series 2000 and 4000, along with the Regional Juniors divisions, at two of SLO CAL’s most iconic surf destinations.

-From the dramatic backdrop of Morro Rock to the lively Pismo Beach Pier, these events showcase the beauty, energy and community spirit that make San Luis Obispo County a true California surf paradise.
-Whether you’re a lifelong surf fan or simply looking for a memorable coastal getaway, the SLO CAL Open invites you to experience the best of Central Coast surfing, local culture and seaside adventure.
+From the dramatic backdrop of Morro Rock to the lively Pismo Beach Pier, the events showcased the beauty, energy, and community spirit that make San Luis Obispo County a true California surf paradise.
+Whether lifelong surf fans or visitors seeking a memorable coastal getaway, attendees experienced the best of Central Coast surfing, local culture and seaside adventure through the SLO CAL Open.

 About The World Surf League